JCharante/pos365-analysis/README.md

 Use `python3 load.py` to check the data folder for new CSV files and load them into the database.

+It takes about 5 seconds to load about 50,000 transactions into the database.
+There are calls that could be optimized, but this is fast enough for us.

 ## Pitfalls

 - If a transaction has a percentage discount then the discount amount will not be stored in the DB.